 We’ve codified this understanding into a 10-element employee engagement model, the Engagement Bridge™ which documents the key parts of your organization and your relationship with your people that you need to consider in order to build a more engaged culture.

 Every organization is different and the model is your guide, not your specific recipe.

 The order that you should approach things and the importance or value that each element has will depend on your own context – where you are in your employee engagement strategy, the makeup of your workforce and the type of market you are in.
 As our Client Success Director has said, employee engagement is not one-size-fits-all.

 Remember, we're always here to help you take a hard look at your employee engagement strategy and hone in on how you can build your own bridge.
 Get started by reaching out to one of my colleagues below.

-So while we’ve broken down The Bridge™ in a couple videos and talked about honing in on certain elements like recognition and employee benefits, I wanted to give you a few “flash cards” to recall some important points.
-Here’s a look at all 10 elements of The Bridge™:
+So while we’ve broken down the Bridge™ in a couple videos and talked about honing in on certain elements like recognition and employee perks, I wanted to give you a few “flash cards” to recall some important points.
+Here’s a look at all 10 elements of the Bridge™: